 Just a few months ago I began availing the PBN hosting services and I started using the WordPress plugin, WordPress Database Backup (tricky name, huh?).
 I use the scheduled backup by email option and have it sent to my gmail account.
 I then use a filter in gmail to have the backup sent to trash.
 Gmail stores 30 days worth of messages in the trash so I will always have the last 30 days of backups.
 I don’t completely trust the plugin so I do check the trash two or three times a week to make sure the backups are there – I have this set as a recurring task in my calendar.
 Since I have three separate WordPress installations, three database backup files are being created and filtered to the email trash daily.

-The website for the plugin contains the installation and configuration instructions, which are straightforward.
+The website for the plugin contains the best wordpress hosting, installation and configuration instructions, which are straightforward.

 What I have not yet figured out is how to automate a backup of the rest of the files associated with my site; the templates, plugins, images, etc… If anyone has an automated system for doing this I would love to hear about it.